saulofilho/jessyca/content/posthome/will-bank-danny-bond-1.md

 Will is a digital bank that is starting in Brazil.
 Its first campaign had Brazilian funk as music, making the brand adhere to a fun and popular language.
 To continue in the musical field, we invited a trans rapper, Danny Bond, who was very successful in Brazil with a remix of her music with Doja Cat.

-Danny Bond, created a song talking about how the Will Bank Card gives her independence to be able to have fun and do whatever she wants, totally p*ssy power lyrics.
-We created a clip for the song made exclusively for social media, showing what the bank's digital world would be like.
-The clip was so successful that the song ended up on Spotify.

-And the most important thing about this campaign is that Danny was the first black trans woman in brazil to be the face of a bank.

 </div>

 <div class="img-idea">